daviddias/webrtc-explorer-signalling-server/README.md

 ## Events emitted by the server

--`c-finger-update` - let a client know that he should update one of his fingers
+- `c-finger-update` - let a client know that he should update one of his fingers
+- `c-predecessor` - let a client know of his predecessorId

 - `c-offer-accepted` - forward response signaling data